 Pumpkin Cake Roll

-Pumpkin Cake Roll is moist, pumpkin genoise cake filled with fresh, sweetened whipped cream, and is reminiscent of pumpkin pie without all the work.
-It’s classic, delicious, and guaranteed to please!
+Pumpkin Cake Roll is moist, pumpkin cake filled with homemade whipped cream.
+It’s reminiscent of pumpkin pie without all the work!

 My store only had huge cans of pumpkin, so when I opened it up to make more cheesecakes a few weeks ago (they were an instant hit here), I had a lot leftover.
 That led me to make my Homemade Pumpkin Spice Latte, and now this cake roll.
 I still have more pumpkin left, so quite possibly the donuts will happen soon too.

 Have you ever had a pumpkin cake roll?
 I hadn’t, but I knew I’d love it.
 I’d never made a cake roll before I went to cooking school because I was always intimidated by them.
 Somehow I just knew my cake would crack when inverting it or rolling it, or something.
 They’re so easy, and once you’re comfortable with a genoise cake, you’ll realize it’s one of the easiest cakes to make.
 I mean, it’s literally in the oven in 20 minutes which also makes it one of the quickest cakes to bake up, too. 🙂